-How Is the Water Treated?
+How Is The Water Treated?

 Our water system makes every effort to provide you with safe, clean drinking water.
 To improve the quality of the water delivered to you, we treat it to remove several contaminants.
 We use three slow sand filters for treatment of the raw water.
-Small particles and organisms such as sediment, algae and bacteria can cause water to take on unpleasant odors or tastes, and sometimes make it unhealthy to drink.
+Small particles and organisms such as sediment, algae and bacteria can cause water to take on unpleasant odors or tastes and sometimes make it unhealthy to drink.
 To remove this material, it is necessary to pass it through a sand filter bed that has several feet of sand.
 Water is applied to the top of the filter and passes slowly through the sand.
 This traps most of the particles, and bacteria in the sand degrade organic chemicals.
 Over time, the sand filter starts to clog.
-When this happens, it is necessary to remove the top 1⁄2-inch of the filter which is done manually with rakes.
+When this happens, it is necessary to remove the top 1⁄2 to 1 inch of the filter sand, which is done manually with rakes.
+In 2024, two of the sand filters each had six-inch activated carbon layers added to improve filtration and reduce DBP levels.

 Only two chemicals are added to the water during treatment.
 Sodium hypochlorite (bleach, NaOCI) is added to the filtered water to provide chemical disinfection and protect you against microbial contaminants.
-Sodium hydroxide (caustic soda,

-NaOH) is then added to the water to raise the pH from an initial daily median value of 5.9 up to a median of 7.2 so that the water will be less corrosive to the distribution pipes and household plumbing.
-That helps to minimize the potential for lead and copper to leach from those materials into the water.
+Sodium hydroxide (caustic soda, NaOH) is then added to the water to raise the pH from an initial daily median value of 6.1 up to a median of 7.1 so that the water will be less corrosive to the distribution pipes and household plumbing.
+This also helps to minimize the potential for lead and copper to leach from those materials into the water.